Remaining True to Our Mission Through the Faith, Strength, and Fortitude of our Residents and Staff

 Home based services are growing exponentially.
 While others have walked away, our home health and hospice teams have not backed down.
 They continue to make visits to private homes, residential facilities and nursing homes to care for patients – putting themselves at higher risk.
 The use of telehealth allows us to provide much-needed bereavement and emotional support, safely, through these unstable and uncertain times.

 This past year has been filled with tremendous challenges and often-painful decisions.
 When much of the world paused, we continued even stronger.
 Never before has our staff faced more challenges and, at the same time, proven more heroic.
 Through their resilience, dedication and mental strength, we have remained true to our Mission.

-During this pandemic, we have cancelled fundraising events and are seeing a drop in donations as people understandably face their own challenges – all while increased pressure on our staff, human resources and supply expenses are significantly higher.
+During this pandemic, we have canceled fundraising events and are seeing a drop in donations as people understandably face their own challenges – all while increased pressure on our staff, human resources and supply expense is significantly higher.

 We are extremely blessed by the outpouring of love, understanding, patience and support that our families have shown.
 We are grateful to all who have provided meals, encouraging words, and much needed supplies.

 Now that we have entered a New Year, we are filled with a renewed spirit and a greater sense of hope.
 While many of the challenges remain in the foreseeable future, we continue to rededicate ourselves to meeting the needs of each individual we serve.